Fostering Enterprise Conversations Around Data on Collaboration Platforms: Background and Related Work

 \subsection{Enterprise Communication With and Around Data}

 Across enterprise organizations, people communicate ``with and around data''~\cite{tory2021datavoice} to support conversations and inform stakeholder decisions~\cite{crisan2021,zhang2020data}.
-Prior work identifies a spectrum of roles in this context~\cite{kandogan2014,kandel2012,zhang2020data}: those with high data literacy and skills for producing data artifacts (such as dashboards) and those who mainly consume said artifacts.
+Prior work identifies a spectrum of roles in this context~\cite{kandogan2014,kandel2012,zhang2020data}: those with high data literacy and skills for producing data artifacts (\eg~dashboards, reports) and those who mainly consume said artifacts.
 We use the term \textit{data professionals} to describe the former group.
-This group includes roles profiled in prior work~\cite{crisan2021,kandogan2014}, such as \textit{data engineer} or \textit{hacker}, implying strong data analysis skills, including statistical modeling and visualization.
-Meanwhile, consumers often occupy management or communication-based roles and exhibit shallow and brief engagement with data~\cite{kandogan2014,zhang2020data}, prompting them to ask follow-up questions and initiate discussion with data professionals and fellow consumers.
+This group includes roles profiled in prior work~\cite{crisan2021,kandogan2014}, such as \textit{data engineer} or \textit{hacker}, implying professional data analysis skills like statistical modeling and visualization.
+Meanwhile, \textit{consumers} often occupy management or communication-based roles and exhibit shallow and brief engagement with data~\cite{kandogan2014,zhang2020data}, prompting them to ask follow-up questions and initiate discussion with data professionals and fellow consumers.

-\bpstart{Sharing content from dashboards} Enterprise communication and decision-making hinges on valid and up-to-date data.
-Data professionals need to share data artifacts frequently and routinely~\cite{tory2021datavoice}, following data updates, changes to analytic goals, anomaly observations, or requests from consumers~\cite{kandel2012}.
-In this context, a business intelligence dashboard is a common artifact that can be updated when new data is available and adapted in response to new goals and requests.
-Dashboards created in business intelligence applications such as Tableau or Power BI often contain many interactive elements, allowing users to answer specific question by making selections using parameters or filters~\cite{sarikaya2019}.
+Data professionals and consumers make conversations and decisions that hinge on valid and up-to-date data.
+Data professionals need to share data artifacts frequently and routinely~\cite{tory2021datavoice}, following updates to data, changes to analytic goals, and requests from consumers~\cite{kandel2012}.
+They commonly use business intelligence (BI) dashboards to have updates with new data and adapted them in response to new goals and requests.
+Dashboards created in BI applications like Tableau or Power BI often contain interactive elements, allowing users to answer specific questions by making selections using parameters or filters~\cite{sarikaya2019}.
 With these capabilities, dashboards have become a popular medium for sharing observations~\cite{donoho2017}, particularly for those with limited programming expertise~\cite{kandel2011}.